| Activities

 of the "IES' Brown Bags Series for Graduate Students and young

-* The Emerging European Defense Identity and US Unipolarism: Competing
+Researchers", on 22 October 2003. * The Emerging European Defense Identity and US Unipolarism: Competing

 Superpowers or Division of Labor Among Hegemon?
 Lecture